tim0g/timog.org/content/posts/memories of silk and straw self portrait of small town japan/index.md

 There are many stories of grinding poverty, like one related in *The Midwife*:

 >I remember one house I went to in Tsuchiura to deliver a baby where they had no *tatami* at all and the woman was lying on an old straw mat spread out on the bare wood floor.
 They didn't even have a bucket or washtub I could use.
 "What to you normally do your washing in?"
 I asked, and the husband told me they used an old fish tub they'd been given.
 "Well, I suppose we'll just have to make do with that.
 Wash the tub out thoroughly with hot water.
-Then boil up fresh water and pour it it."
+Then boil up fresh water and pour it in."
 While they were doing this, the baby was born and the poor thing had to have its first bath in a fish tub; we then had to wrap it up in rags because that was all they could find for it to wear.

 But through adversities big and small, the narrators themselves are the living proof of their endless will to survive and even thrive.